Mangue bit

-The mangue bit or manguebeat movement is a cultural movement created circa 1991 in the city of Recife in Northeast Brazil in reaction to the cultural and economic stagnation of the city.
-The movement largely focuses on music, but it has its own fashion and slang, and encompasses aspects of visual art.
-It mixes regional rhythms of Brazilian Northeast, such as maracatu, frevo, coco and forró, with rock, soul, raggamuffin, hip hop, funk and electronic music.
+Mangue bit, commonly known as mangue beat or manguebeat, is a social and art movement with origins in the northeastern Brazilian city of Recife, Pernambuco, around 1991, in reaction to the economic and cultural stagnation of the capital.

+Even though the movement has a strong focus on music, it also spans fashion, slang and visual art.
+Manguebeat compositions are known for their mix of regional rhythms, like maracatu, frevo, coco and forró, with international genres like rock, soul, raggamuffin, hip hop, funk and electronic music.

 Overview

-Caranguejo com Cérebro in Rua da Aurora one of Recife's tourist attractions in April 2007.

-The movement has its own manifesto, Caranguejos com Cérebro (or "Crabs with Brains" in English), written in 1991 by singer Fred 04 and DJ Renato L (Renato Lin).
-Its title refers to Recife's inhabitants as crabs living in Recife's mangrove environment.
+The movement has its own manifesto, Caranguejos com Cérebro (English: Crabs with Brains), written in 1991 by singer Fred 04 and DJ Renato L (Renato Lin).
+The crabs act as a metaphor for Recife's citizens, given that the capital is built over a mangrove biome.
+The mangrove also symbolizes Recife's cultural richness, stagnated but very much alive.
 A major symbol associated with mangue bit is that of an antenna stuck in the mud receiving signals from all over the world.

-Mangue bit can be divided into two distinct waves: the first in the early 1990s led by the music groups Chico Science & Nação Zumbi (Zumbi's Nation) and Mundo Livre S/A (Free World Inc.), and the second in the early 2000s led by Re:Combo (a copyleft movement that uploads half-sampled music for download) and Cordel do Fogo Encantado (a music group that started as a roving theatre troupe with roots in a form of literature known as literatura de cordel ("twine literature")).
+Mangue bit can be divided into two distinct waves: the first in the early 1990s led by the music groups Chico Science & Nação Zumbi (Zumbi's Nation) and Mundo Livre S/A (Free World Inc.), and the second in the early 2000s led by Re:Combo (a copyleft movement that uploads half-sampled music for download) and Cordel do Fogo Encantado, a music group that started as a roving theatre troupe with roots in literatura de cordel.

 The original movement named itself mangue bit, mangue referring to Recife's mangroves and bit to the computer bit central to the movement's electronic music influences.
 Since then, mangue bit has commonly, albeit mistakenly, been referred as mangue beat.